 An Example of How It Works

 Janet purchased a rental property years ago and has watched it grow steadily in value.
 Still active in her career and traveling frequently, she's beginning to find management of the property more and more of a hassle.
 At this stage of her life, Janet has decided to move to a 55+ residential community, where all exterior maintenance is provided and she doesn't have to worry about security issues.
-Janet sees this as an opportunity to give her existing house to Texas Parks and Wildlife Foundation while realizing valuable tax benefits.
+Janet sees this as an opportunity to give her rental property to Texas Parks and Wildlife Foundation while realizing valuable tax benefits.

 Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is the property's fair market value today.
 She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
 In the five years following, she can continue to use up the remaining $190,000 deduction.
 Janet is happy in her new condo and loves knowing that the gift of her property will make a big difference supporting our mission.

 - Contact Merrill Chester Gregg at 214.720.1478 or firstname.lastname@example.org to discuss the possibility of gifting real estate to TPWF.

 - Seek the advice of your financial or legal advisor to make sure this gift fits your goals.